Mic92/nixpkgs-review/README.md

 By default, nixpkgs-review will use ofborg's evaluation result if available to figure out what packages need to be rebuilt.
 This can be turned off using `--eval local`, which is useful if ofborg's evaluation result is outdated.
-Even if using `--eval ofborg`, nixpkgs-review will fallback to local evaluation if ofborg's result is not (yet) available.
+Even if using `--eval ofborg`, nixpkgs-review will fall back to local evaluation if ofborg's result is not (yet) available.

 ## Review changes in personal forks